Undergraduate Enrollment Plan 2016-2019

 1. Incoming Freshmen – 1,000 admitted

 Mays does not directly select new freshmen.
-All students must apply through the University Admissions Office process.
+All students must apply through the university’s Office of Admissions process.
 Select business (BUAD) as your first-choice major.
 Once you have been admitted to the university, you will be considered by University Admissions for entry into Mays on a first-come, first-served basis.
 The demand for Mays is much greater than the number actually admitted, so it is important to complete the application process early.
 If there is no space available in Mays when you are admitted to the university, you will be placed in your second-choice major.
-Please direct all inquiries to the admissions office, not Mays.
+Please direct all inquiries to the Office of Admissions, not Mays.

 2. Transfer Students from Other Universities and Colleges – 100 admitted

-A limited number of transfers from other universities are admitted to Mays through the University Admissions Office.
+A limited number of transfers from other universities are admitted to Mays through the university’s Office of Admissions process.

 - Transfer applicants will be admitted on a competitive basis through a comprehensive application review process for summer or fall admission only.